scambifestival/manuale_old/en/meetings.md

 # 💆 Meetings

-Meetings are fundamental tools in order to keep each other updated and to talk to each other, but, above all, it is fundamental in order to keep the community spirit which characterises us. &#x20;
+Meetings are fundamental tools in order to keep each other updated and to talk to each other, but, above all, it is fundamental in order to keep the community spirit which characterises us.

 Meetings are mostly held online, on riunione.scambi.org.
-All of them are summarized in memorandum kept here.&#x20;
+All of them are summarized in memorandum kept here.

 ### General meetings